Trump rallies support for Republican in North Carolina special election, with eye on 2020

 Trump said he believed Bishop had a good chance of winning and that the contest had become “less close” since his own involvement began about two weeks ago.
 Trump stressed, however, that “I’m not running.”

-Trump has personally called North Carolina’s Republican party chairman several times for updates on the campaign, a Republican involved in the special election said.
+Trump has called North Carolina’s Republican Party chairman several times for updates on the campaign, a Republican involved in the special election said.

 The sprawling 9th District, a combination of suburban and rural areas stretching south and east of the city of Charlotte, has been represented by Republicans for decades, and voted for Trump by about 12 percentage points in 2016.
 A Republican loss would be a worrisome sign for the president and his party.